 any.
 You can convert between data types using casting functions such as

 integer.
-Any data that fails to convert will return a null.
+Any data that fails to convert returns a null.
 Some functions only accept values of certain data types.
-For example,
+For example, you can use

 The complex data type

 array[ ] supports each primitive data type, such as

 array[integer].
 It also supports nesting of datatypes, for example:

 To view the data type of a unified attribute at that point within a transformation script, hover over the name of a unified attribute in the script.